AlexStansfield/casual-mcp-blender-example/README.md

-# 🧪 casual-mcp + Blender MCP Example
+# 🧪 Casual MCP + Blender MCP Example

-This repository provides a working example of using [casual-mcp](https://pypi.org/project/casual-mcp) with the [Blender MCP Server](https://github.com/ahujasid/blender-mcp).
+This repository provides a working example of using [Casual MCP](https://pypi.org/project/casual-mcp) with the [Blender MCP Server](https://github.com/ahujasid/blender-mcp).

 It demonstrates how to:
 - Configure OpenAI models (or any compatible API)